yr0431/Message-System/README.md

 ## issues for now
 * Login & Sign up page
   * validation issues(data schema used at server side, bad data won't infect the database)
-    * "remenber me" not available yet
+      * "remember me" not available yet
-    * username depulication validation not available yet
+      * username duplication validation not available yet
-    * phone number validation not abailable yet
+      * phone number validation not available yet
 * Profile Page
   * update
     * force the user to log in again after updating information, need to improve